kaushikgopal/rem/README.md

 A super simple TODO app that handles those nonsensical, yet essential todos, that you don't want cluttering your Calendar.
 This app is intentionally built to be annoying.
 That is a feature!

 I have a much crappier version of the app that I wrote for myself and it has served me well for 6 months.
 But I gave a talk at DroidCon NYC where I talked about an adaptation of Fowler's Supervising Controller/Passive View patterns for Android.
 I decided to follow my own advice and rewrite the app in said pattern.
+The talk was a good primer to understanding the architecture chosen here.
+[Slides for the talk can be found here](https://speakerdeck.com/kaushikgopal/painless-ui-testing) and the video is coming.

 ### Current progress: